-I love to teach tricks because it’s fun, stimulating for dogs, and helps them learn what learning is all about.
-Showing off a new trick is good entertainment for family and friends, and is a way for people to find a connection with your dog.
+I love to teach tricks because it’s fun and stimulating for dogs and helps them understand what learning is all about.
+Showing off a new trick is good entertainment for family and friends and is a way for people to find a connection with your dog.
 Instead of greeting a guest at the door by jumping up, isn’t it better to have a dog sit and give a high five?

-There are the standard tricks that I have always taught, but once in a while I like to try a new one.
+There are the standard tricks that I have always been taught, but I like to try a new one once in a while.
 ‘Cross Your Paws’ is a trick that took me a little while to teach Bonnie.
 Before beginning, I broke it into several steps.
 As Bonnie became successful with each step, I moved on to the next one.

 Double Cross Paws

-Here are the standard dog tricks that I have always taught, but occasionally I like to try a new one.
+Here are the standard dog tricks I have always taught, but I occasionally like to try a new ones.
 ‘Cross Your Paws’ is a trick that took me a while to teach Bonnie.
 After she learned it really well, I decided to take it a little further and expand the trick to the Double-Cross.

-Before you start, make sure your dog has learned the first Cross Your Paw trick (link is below.)
+Before you start, make sure your dog has learned the first Cross Your Paw trick.
 Then teach her to do the Double-Cross exactly the same way you taught the Cross Paw trick, this time using the other paw.
 Your dog will probably understand this trick much easier this time around.
-Good luck

 After your dog has figured out what he has to do to get a treat, start throwing the ball two times in a row without giving him the treat.
-What you are trying to do is give him the treats less and less often so someday he won’t need the treats in the ball to fetch it.
+You are trying to give him the treats less and less often so that someday he won’t need the treats in the ball to fetch it.

-Here’s one of those tricks that your dog has to perform before he actually learns it.
+Here’s one of those tricks your dog has to perform before learning it.
 Hopefully, you have a dog that yawns a lot.
 Be patient.
 This one can take a long time.
-Be sure to really praise your pup when he yawns – he’ll thinks he’s doing something totally wonderful.
-And eventually he will be!
+Be sure to praise your pup when he yawns – he’ll think he’s doing something wonderful.
+And eventually, he will be.

-Put a treat in one hand, show your dog, and then close both of your hands, making two fists.
-Hold your fists in front of you, about six inches apart and say “Which one?”
-Your dog will try to pry at your fists with his mouth to find the treat, but don’t open your hands.
-Wait until he tries to use his paw (he will if you wait long enough), let him touch the correct hand and then give him the treat.
+First, put a treat in one hand, show your dog, and then close both of your hands, making two fists.
+Hold your fists in front of you, about six inches apart, and say, “Which one?”
+Your dog will try to pry at your fists with his mouth to find the treat but don’t open your hands.
+Wait until he tries to use his paw (he will if you wait long enough), let him touch the correct hand, and then give him the treat.

 Have your dog sit in front of you.
 Using a dog whistle from your local pet store, blow it once and give your dog a treat.
-Do this several times and repeat several times during the day.
-Repeat this over several days, trying it a increased distances.
-Your dog should soon be running to you every time he hears the whistle.
+Do this several times and repeat it several times during the day.
+Repeat this over several days, trying it at increased distances.
+Your dog should soon run to you whenever he hears the whistle.

-Use a small, but tasty treat, one that your dog really loves.
-After your dog will come to you from different areas in the house, move outside, to fenced areas only.
-When you notice your dog is a little distracted, give the whistle a blow and see if he comes.
-By now, he should be coming.
+Use a small but tasty treat, one that your dog really loves.
+After your dog comes to you from different areas in the house, move outside to fenced areas only.
+When you notice your dog is a little distracted, blow the whistle and see if he comes.
+By now, he should come.
 If not, go back to shorter distances without distractions and take the steps a bit slower.

 Teaching a proper recall command is one of the first things you should teach your dog to ensure that they don’t engage in stubborn or harmful behavior.
 It might take more patience if you have a stubborn dog like a Caucasian Shepherd or an English Bulldog.

 ‘Find the treasure’ means the dog will use one or two front paws to dig at the ground.
 Here’s one way to teach it on command.
 Gather some treats and put them under a towel while your dog is watching closely.
 Don’t let your dog use his nose to get under the towel.

-Keep encouraging him verbally and showing him that there are treats under the towel, and eventually, he’ll start pawing at the towel.
-As soon as he moves that paw just a little, say, “Find the treasure!”
-Reward your dog immediately with a treat from your hand or even from under the towel.
+Keep encouraging him verbally and showing him that there are treats under the towel.
+Eventually, he’ll start pawing at the towel.
+As soon as he moves that paw just a little, say, “Find the treasure” Reward your dog immediately with a treat from your hand or even from under the towel.

 For dogs that are not natural diggers, this may take a while.
 Remember that you’re looking for that digging behavior.
-You can give him treats from under the towel or from your hand as encouragement.
-If he happens to uncover a treat by himself, then praise!
+You can give him treats under the towel or your hand as encouragement.
+If he happens to uncover a treat by himself, then praise.

-However, as she grew, her feet became bigger and stronger and she began to tear a hole in our screen door.
+However, as she grew, her feet became bigger and stronger, and she began to tear a hole in our screen door.
 If we closed the glass door so she couldn’t reach the screen, she would slap the glass with her paw.
-If that didn’t work for her, she would scrape her teeth on the glass.
-Really!
+She would scrape her teeth on the glass if that didn’t work for her.
 The sound was too horrible to bear.
 I had to come up with a good way for Bonnie to let us know when she needed to go outside without hurting our ears.

 I decided to teach Bonnie to ring a bell when she wanted to relieve herself or go outside.
 First, I taught her the Touch trick.
 Second, I hung a bell in front of my hand and had her touch it.

 Bonnie learned to pick up a bucket last fall.
-It was Halloween time and kids were carrying around those black and orange buckets asking for goodies from friendly neighbors.
-I thought it would be cute if I taught her to grab the bucket by the handle and bring it to me, as if she were trick-or-treating.
-It was a fun trick and Bonnie learned it over the course of a couple weeks.
+It was Halloween time, and kids were carrying around those black and orange buckets, asking for goodies from friendly neighbors.
+I thought it would be cute if I taught her to grab the bucket by the handle and bring it to me as if she were trick-or-treating.
+It was a fun trick, and Bonnie learned it over the course of a couple of weeks.

 Now Bonnie brings me the cane whenever I drop it or if it’s where I can’t get it.
 I never thought tricks could come in so handy.
-What a great thing for Bonnie to help me with my injury.
+What a great thing for Bonnie to help me with.

 After some practice, hold the treat in front of you so your dog can see it and say, “Turn around,” but don’t lead his nose.
 See if he is ready to turn around by himself and get the treat.
 Pretty soon, he will turn around faster than you can say ‘Lassie!”

-I bought the paino at ToysRUs.
-Many dogowners also use toy keyboards for their dogs.
+I bought the piano at a local toy store.
+Many dog owners also use toy keyboards for their dogs.
 Good luck and have fun.
 Since this trick is more complex, it’s best reserved for dogs that are quick learners, like the German Shepherd Dog.

-At first your dog may not lift her paw very high.
+At first, your dog may not lift her paw very high.
 But once she realizes that you’re going to give her a treat if she holds it up there, she’ll get it.
 You may have to tease her a little with your hand so she thinks you are going to shake with her.
-Waving your hand a little may help to get her paw into a waving motion as well.
+Waving your hand a little may help get her paw into a waving motion.

-For a while now, Bonnie and I have been working on a new trick.
-She has a natural ability to fetch and so I’ve been encouraging her to chase balls, pick them up, and bring them to me.
-I decided I wanted her to learn to pick up other things around the house as well.
+Bonnie and I have been working on a new trick for a while now.
+She has a natural ability to fetch, so I’ve been encouraging her to chase balls, pick them up, and bring them to me.
+I also decided I wanted her to learn to pick up other things around the house.

-Several months ago I began teaching Bonnie to carry a bucket.
+Several months ago, I began teaching Bonnie to carry a bucket.
 We worked on it a little at a time, a few times a week.
-At first, she wasn’t even interested in touching the plastic handle so I started by putting peanut butter on it.
+At first, she wasn’t even interested in touching the plastic handle, so I started by putting peanut butter on it.
 Once Bonnie became comfortable with putting her mouth on the handle, the trick became easier.
 Watch the video to see how Bonnie learned to pick up and carry the bucket.
-It’s a trick she really likes and it has led to other tricks that we’ll show you at another time.
-Happy training!
+It’s a trick she really likes, and it has led to other tricks that we’ll show you at another time.

 I have always enjoyed teaching my dogs to do tricks.
-It’s something I can do for short time whenever I have a few minutes with nothing to do.
-Since Bonnie is a new dog for me, I am inspired to learn and teach her tricks that I’ve never taught before.
+I can do it for a short time whenever I have a few minutes with nothing to do.

-‘High Five’ is a trick I’ve never taught, but I’ve seen dogs do it and I’ve read instructions on how to do it.
+‘High Five’ is a trick I’ve never taught before my dog Bonnie, but I’ve seen dogs do it and read instructions on how to do it.
 It always seemed like it would be fairly easy to do, but I had never tried it.
 So now it was time to try it with Bonnie.

 Speak & Quiet

-Choose a game that your dog loves to play, like catch with a ball, or hide and seek with a toy.
+Choose a game that your dog loves to play, like catching a ball, or hide and seek with a toy.
 Then get him excited by saying, “Let’s play!
 Want to play?” and show him the ball or toy.
-Jump and act silly so he barks and then say, “Good dog, speak!”
-Then play the game as his reward for learning “Speak”.
+Jump and act silly, so he barks and then says, “Good dog, speak!”
+Then play the game as his reward for learning “Speak.”

 You can’t make a dog bark, but you can get him happy and excited so he wants to bark.
 After a while, your dog will bark when you say, “Speak.”

 Tell your dog to Speak or catch him when he is barking.
-Get right in front of him and say “Quiet”.
+Get right in front of him and say, “Quiet.”
 The second he stops, even if it is to take a breath, give him a treat.
 You might want to hold your hand or palm in front of his face to add a visual signal.
-Practice playing ‘quiet’ often and your dog will be loving the word “Quiet”.
+Practice playing ‘quiet’ often, and your dog will love the word “Quiet.”

 As you teach your dog Quiet, gradually increase the quiet time from 2 seconds to 5 seconds or more.
-Then, when he understands the trick, make a game of it.
-Tell him to “Speak”, “Speak”, “Speak”, and then “Quiet”.
+Then, when he understands the trick, you can make a game of it.
+Tell him to “Speak,” “Speak,” “Speak,” and then “Quiet.”
 Then “Speak” again.
-It’s a great trick that will entertain your friends and your pup will look so smart!
+It’s a great trick to entertain your friends, and your pup will look super smart.

 As most of you know, I’m very big on tricks.
 I think they are one of the best ways to teach a dog to learn and have fun at the same time.
 Even young puppies can learn tricks.

 Once a dog has learned how to retrieve, he or she is capable of learning all kinds of fetching tricks.
-When Bonnie was young we played fetch with a ball.
+When Bonnie was young, we played fetch with a ball.
 Later she played fetch with toys.
-We played it a lot and before long, it became a very special game to Bonnie.
+We played it a lot, and before long, it became a very special game for Bonnie.